Prices and Information

-I currently run two clincs.
-One from a log cabin at my home in North Common, South Glos;
+I currently run my clinic from a lovely log cabin at my home in North Common, South Glos;

 The price of a treatment is £35 and each session lasts 50 - 60 minutes.
 I do offer a small concession for those who are retired, on benefits or students.

 I am self-employed and so if an appointment is missed or cancelled last minute, it means I don’t get paid.
 If you miss an appointment or cancel with short notice, you will be charged a cancellation fee of £20.

 My preferred payment method is cash.